Transcendental idealism: Henry E. Allison

-In Kant's Transcendental Idealism, Henry E. Allison proposes a reading that opposes Strawson's interpretation.
+In Kant's Transcendental Idealism, Henry E. Allison proposes a new reading that opposes, and provides a meaningful alternative to, Strawson's interpretation.
 Allison argues that Strawson and others misrepresent Kant by emphasising what has become known as the two-worlds reading (a view developed by Paul Guyer).
 This—according to Allison, false—reading of Kant's phenomena/noumena distinction suggests that phenomena and noumena are ontologically distinct from each other.
 It concludes on that basis that we somehow fall short of knowing the noumena due to the nature of the very means by which we comprehend them.
 On such a reading, Kant would himself commit the very fallacies he attributes to the transcendental realists.
 On Allison's reading, Kant's view is better characterized as a two-aspect theory, where noumena and phenomena refer to complementary ways of considering an object.
 It is the dialectic character of knowing, rather than epistemological insufficiency, that Kant wanted most to assert.

+Allison's two-aspect interpretation also serves as an at least partially successful defense of transcendental idealism, particularly within anglophone analytic philosophy.
+Although his interpretive position is contested among Kant scholars, including Anja Jauernig in her 2021 monograph The World According to Kant, Allison's Kant's Transcendental Idealism uncontroversially helped start the late-20th century revival of contemporary interest in Kant's metaphysical, or as Allison describes it 'metaepistemological', transcendental idealism.

-Opposing views: Naïve realism
+Opposing views: naïve realism

 Opposing Kantian transcendental idealism is the doctrine of naïve realism, that is, the proposition that the world is knowable as it really is, without any consideration of the knower's manner of knowing.
-This has been propounded by philosophers such as Bertrand Russell, G. E. Moore, Ralph Barton Perry, and Henry Babcock Veatch.
+This has been propounded by philosophers such as Hilary Putnam, John Searle, and Henry Babcock Veatch.
 Naïve or direct realism claims, contrary to transcendental idealism, that perceived objects exist in the way that they appear, in and of themselves, independent of a knowing spectator's mind.
-Kant referred to this view as "transcendental realism," which he defined as purporting the existence of objects in space and time independent from our sensibility.
+Kant referred to this view as "transcendental realism", which he defined as purporting the existence of objects in space and time independent from our sensibility.